nhancox/wish-list/README.md

 On page load, your wish list appears.
 You are able to add, edit or delete items with the (required) name and (optional) notes fields.
 The input forms utilize Angular validation.

-To better expose project structure and coding practices, the Gulp and .env files have been exposed in the repo — only the compiled build files are in gitignore.
+To better expose project structure and coding practices, the Gulp and .env files have been exposed in the repo — only the node_module and compiled build files are in gitignore.

 All technologies used: HTML5, Bootstrap 3, Angular, UI-Router, JavaScript, Express, Node.js, Mongoose, MongoDB, Gulp.